diffplug/durian-swt/CONTRIBUTING.md

 # Contributing to Durian

-Pull requests are welcome, preferably against the branch `develop`, but definitely not against `master`.
+Pull requests are welcome, preferably against the branch `develop`, and definitely not against `master`.

 ## Build instructions